0xsequence/erc-1155/README.md

-# Efficient Multi-Token Standard (ERC1155) Implementation
+# Multi-Token Standard (ERC1155) Implementation

 An implementation of a Multi-Token contracts where all token types are fungible.

 # Dev / running the tests

-1. Install node v8 or v10 and yarn
+1. Install node v11 and yarn
 2. `yarn install`
 3. `yarn test` - executes test suite